The Employment Law department is headed by Director, Andrew Payne.

 - Minimum standards for all individuals at work

-If you feel your rights have been infringed or your employer has not been fair with you, please contact us Colne employment solicitors using this form – we may be able to help you.
+If you feel your rights have been infringed or your employer has not been fair with you, please contact us.

 Other Employment Issues

-Contact: Andrew Payne, Partner in the firm and Head of Colne Employment Solicitors Department, on telephone 01282 86588
+Contact Andrew Payne, Director in the company and Head of the Employment Law department.

 What about the Cost?

-We operate a scale of fixed costs for different stages with regard to employment law, including a fixed fee for the 1st interview of £50 + vat to make it affordable for people in difficult circumstances to take advice and to pursue proceedings.
+We operate a scale of fixed costs for different stages with regard to Employment Law, including a fixed fee for the 1st interview of £50.00 + VAT to make it affordable for people in difficult circumstances to take advice and to pursue proceedings.
 We also offer a service to assist people during the course of employment and we give advice in that respect.